Click here to listen to the September 20, 2010 teleseminar

-The process for recovery is also the same whether male or female.
-Peggy Vaughan told me that in her many years of experience, hosting internet message boards, corresponding with affair survivors and providing telephone consulting services, "if you didn't KNOW the gender, you would NOT be able to tell whether you were hearing from a man or woman."
+The process for recovery is also the same whether male or female, and whether the husband or the wife had the affair.
+Peggy Vaughan told me that in her many years of experience, hosting internet message boards, corresponding with affair survivors and providing telephone consulting services, “if you didn’t KNOW the gender, you would NOT be able to tell whether you were hearing from a man or woman.”

 She also said: “Where there IS still a difference is in the isolation that men feel.
-Men are still less likely to confide in others and less likely to seek help/support.
+When the wife had the affair, men are still less likely to confide in others and less likely to seek help/support.
 So in that sense, they may have a somewhat more difficult time recovering.”

 This is why a majority of articles on our website answer questions coming from a betrayed wife, because far more of them write in.
 The answers on important issues, breaking off contact, should I stay or go, rebuilding the marriage, moving on alone, understanding why, dealing with obsessive thoughts, anger, self-esteem, rebuilding trust, sexual intimacy and forgiveness, all apply the same whether it is the man or the woman who has been betrayed.